CarlWangChina/MuChin/dataset/README.md

 `tknz_json` provides both the musical segment information and timestamp data for each line of lyrics.

-`raw_lyric` is in the original LRC format, with timestamp information for each line of lyrics.

 ## Music Audio Files

 Currently, a subset of the MuChin dataset comprising 1,000 instances has been made publicly available as open-source within this repository.
 The dataset features comprehensive coverage of both amateur and professional descriptions, as well as intricate structural metadata such as musical sections and rhyme structures.